Why retire in Florida?

-With Florida’s unique landscape and pleasant year-round weather, it’s very common for senior citizens to either move here permanently or become “snowbirds.”
-Many cities in Florida offer ideal places for seniors to live.
+With Florida’s unique landscape and pleasant year-round weather, it’s very common for retirees to either move here permanently or become “snowbirds.”
+It's no surprise many cities across the state are competing for the title of the best places to retire in Florida.

 In addition to its warm climate, Florida offers beautiful beaches and natural preserves as well as high-quality dining and entertainment.
 With home values below the national median and #29 ranking as far as cost-of-living, it’s not surprising many retirees flock to Florida.
 But where are some of the best places to live in Florida for retirees?

-If you're interested in working with seniors and older adults in the Orlando area, consider becoming a Papa Pal companion caregiver.
+If you're interested in working with seniors and retirees in Florida, consider becoming a Papa Pal companion caregiver.
 The role of a Papa Pal varies from day to day.
-Some Papa Pals lend a hand around the house and help with errands, housekeeping and gardening.
+Some Pals lend a hand around the house and help with errands, housekeeping and gardening.
 Others offer company on a walk around the neighborhood or provide transportation to help seniors and older adults enjoy everything their community has to offer.
 It’s a great part-time job for friendly people.

 Ocala is a quick drive to bigger cities like Orlando and Gainesville but is far enough inland to offer a quieter lifestyle as well.

-With its beautiful weather and Gulf of Mexico beaches, Naples and the entire Fort Myers area is one of the best places to live in Florida for retirees.
+With its beautiful weather and Gulf of Mexico beaches, Naples and the entire Fort Myers area is one of the best places to retire in Florida.

 Naples is a quiet area, with many choices in active retirement communities.
 Naples has a higher cost of living than many Florida retirement cities; it ranks higher than the national average in healthcare, housing, goods & services, and transportation costs.
 But its proximity to the Gulf Coast and Miami makes it highly desirable for active seniors.